-Right of way is defined by Merriam-Webster as an easement or servitude over another’s land conferring a right of passage.
+Right of way is defined by Merriam-Webster as a legal right of passage over another person’s ground.

 Right of way specialists are highly skilled in real estate, law, negotiation, acquisition, relocation, title and condemnation support services.